-You will be taught three lessons of Core Mathematics and two lessons of Applied Mathematics by different teachers.
+You will be taught three lessons of Core Mathematics and two lessons of Applied Mathematics often by different teachers.
 Homework is set after most lessons and is expected to be completed in a timely fashion.
+You are expected to spend on average an hour per day outside of classroom time on mathematics.

-Internal assessment is carried out by regular topic tests along with summative examinations during the Assessment Points.
+Internal assessment is carried out by regular topic tests along with summative examinations after each review point of the course.
 External assessment is by written examination.
 A level Mathematics has two 2-hour papers for Pure Mathematics and one 2-hour paper for Applied Mathematics.